‘Bold And The Beautiful’ Spoilers For Tuesday, May 21: Flo Fulfills A Promise

 Flo’s Moment In The Sun

 Flo is the current golden girl.
 Everyone admires her because of the apparent sacrifice she made for her daughter and they are going out of their way to accommodate her.
-She has a new home and she’s just landed a job at Forrester Creations.
+She has a new home, and she’s just landed a job at Forrester Creations.
 Hope adores her because of their similar experiences, while Wyatt is happy to have her back in his life.

 However, it’s only a matter of time before everyone finds out her role in the baby swap.
 Flo stands to lose her job, home, and the love of her life when the truth comes out.

-The Bold and the Beautiful airs weekdays on CS.
+The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.